vinishd/travel-website/README.md

 # Website

-A website I built during a hackathon to advertise a travel company (Jan 2021)
+A pretty basic website I built during a hackathon to advertise a travel company (Jan 2021)